-The notification letter had no immediate effect on the Company's listing on the Nasdaq Capital Market.
+The notification letter has no immediate effect on the Company's listing on the Nasdaq Capital Market.
 Nasdaq is providing the Company 45 calendar days from the date of the notification letter, or until July 9, 2023, to submit a plan to regain compliance with the Equity Standard (the "Compliance Plan").
-A plan to regain compliance was submitted to Nasdaq and was accepted on July 18, 2023, and therefore the Company was granted an extension of up to 180 calendar days from the date of the notification letter, or until November 21, 2023, to regain compliance with the Equity Standard.
+A plan to regain compliance was submitted on July 7, 2023 and was accepted on July 18, 2023, and therefore the Company was granted an extension of up to 180 calendar days from the date of the notification letter, or until November 21, 2023, to regain compliance with the Equity Standard.
+As of September 30, 2023, we had a stockholder's deficit of \$3,869 thousand and had not regained compliance with the Equity Standard.
+On October 3, 2023 the Company raised aggregate gross proceeds of \$9.60 million in a public offering.
+After conducting the public offering we received a letter from Nasdaq indicating we were in compliance with Nasdaq's Equity Standard.
+We anticipate we will be in compliance with the Equity Standard for the period ended December 31, 2023.
+However, if the Company is not found to have regained compliance, Nasdaq could provide notice that the Company's common stock is subject to delisting.
+In the event the Company receives notice that its common stock is being delisted, Nasdaq rules permit the Company to appeal any delisting determination by the Nasdaq staff to a Hearings Panel.